KasparTr/engineer-starter-pack/main/java/pattern/structural/bridge/README.md

 <h3>Bridge Pattern</h3>
 <p><i>Subclass of Structural patterns.
 They help to define relationships between objects.</i></p>

-Bridge pattern is used to Decouple an abstraction from its implementation so that the two can vary independently The implementation of bridge design pattern follows the notion to prefer Composition over inheritance.[2]
+Bridge pattern is used to decouple an abstraction from its implementation so that the two can vary independently.
+The implementation of bridge design pattern follows the notion to prefer Composition over inheritance.[2]

 <b>Example</b>: